 The Foundation is exposed to foreign currency risk on a portion of its investments.
-The majority of foreign investments are denominated in US dollars.
+The majority of foreign investments are denominated in U.S. dollars.
 In addition, some of the Canadian pooled equity funds may also be subject to exposure to foreign currency risk on the underlying investments held.
-The Foundation manages this risk through funds managers who monitor the level of investments in foreign currency.
+The Foundation manages this risk by setting targets for and monitoring exposure to foreign currencies.